 - Rinse the filter with water in your sink, and eliminate any grease or food waste stuck to the filter.

 - Note: It is common for dishwashers to have a lower filter assembly.
 Some dishwasher models have an upper filter and lower filter assembly.
-In that instance, remove both filters and follow the above suggestions for cleaning each filter.

 Step 2: Unclog Dishwasher “Drain”